-What is working well (strengths) for the child where known?
+What is wo rking well (strength s) for the child whe ere known?

 Are the parents/ Carers aware of these concerns?
 If not why not?
 Which of the following are applicable to this young person?
 (Use Y for Yes/ N for No / U for Unknown) Yes/ No/ Unknown Repeat missing incidents Drug or alcohol misuse In possession of money/ gifts/ items/ phones/ clothing that cannot be account for Change in physical appearance or behaviour / isolated from peers/ more secretive Pregnancy, termination or repeat testing for sexually transmitted infections Being coerced into taking/sharing indecent images of self or others Arrested/Involved in criminality Found / travelling out of Borough Multiple mobile phones Young person feels indebted to an individual or group Items missing from home Young person carrying / concealing weapons Connections with other people in gangs, criminality or Organised Crime Groups (OCGs) Absent from school / Non-school attendance Living in a chaotic / dysfunctional household Child has experience of extra or intra familial violence Low self-esteem / self confidence Minimising or retracting statements of harm to professionals Self-harm indicators and/or mental health concerns and/or suicidal thoughts/attempts Injuries - evidence of physical or sexual assault (i.e. domestic abuse) Relationship breakdown with family and or peers Expressions around invincibility or not caring what happens to them Forming relations with unknown adults and young people, including online Increasing disruptive, hostile or physically aggressive, including use of sexual language and language in relating to criminality and/ or violence.
 Young person's sexuality increases their vulnerability as they feel unaccepted due to sexual orientation

+What is the child's view of these co oncerns?

-What support have you put in place to address these concerns? / What else do you think child/ family r --
+What support have you put in place e to address these concerns? / What else do you think child/ family needs?

 Name of Referrer

 Role and Agency

 Contact Details

 Date completed